About the Contest

 Evaluation Criteria & Judging

 Members of the New Jersey Department of Human Services with representatives from various other organizations and/or corporations in the State will serve as judges for the Teen Media Contest.
+Judging of artwork and the written word will be based on the following criteria (in no specific order):

 • Theme Depiction